Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 ---
-title: Implementing Back End in Grails
+title: Implementing Back-End in Grails
 layout: docpage
 ---
-### Part 4
+### Google Invisible Captcha - Part 4
 ---
-# Implementing Back End in Grails
+# Implementing Back-End in Grails

 Moonshine IDE is one of the fastest ways to get started with Grails.